Modac/EasyNextionLibrary/README.md

 String x = myObject.readStr("t0.txt"); // Store to x the value of text box t0
 ````

+### Function toSleep(); and wakeUp();
+Works like the trigger functions but are called when the display enters/exits sleep mode.
+Note: these are not called when sleep is entered/exited through the `sleep` command.

 ##  Library Public Variables

 **`Associated Library's Code Example:` *` ChangePagesAndSentFloatValues`***